-The Community Foundation for Northeast Michigan (CFNEM) is pleased to announce that four new officers have been approved by the board of directors to lead the Foundation for one year effective March 14, 2017.
-Lora Greene of Alpena is the new President; Christine Baumgardner of Lincoln is the new Vice President; Timothy Kuehnlein of Alpena is the new Secretary, and Scott McLennan of Rogers City is the new Treasurer.
-Sue Fitzpatrick is the out-going president and will continue on the Executive Committee as Past President.
+The Community Foundation for Northeast Michigan (CFNEM) Board of Trustees elected four new officers to lead the Foundation for one year, with their officer terms ending in March 2022.
+Debra Kruttlin of Harrisville is the new President; Andy Stone of Presque Isle is the new Vice President; Katie Young-Engstrom of Alpena is the new Secretary; and Joyce McCoy of Alpena is the new Treasurer.
+Scott McLennan of Rogers City is the out-going president, and will continue on the Executive Committee as Past President.

 Patrick Heraghty, Ex Officio and Executive Director